Sir George Cockburn, 10th Baronet: Political career

 Cockburn Sound in Western Australia was named after him by Captain James Stirling in 1827.
 Subsequently, the City of Cockburn also adopted the name.
 At the tip of the Antarctic Peninsula, Cockburn Island was named for him by Sir James Clark Ross during his Antarctic expedition between 1839 and 1843.
 Cape Cockburn and Cockburn Bay on Nelson Island on the west coast of Canada were named after him.

 Family

 In 1809, Cockburn married his cousin Mary Cockburn.
 The couple had one surviving daughter, Augusta Harriot Mary Cockburn (d.
 1869), who married Captain John Cochrane Hoseason.

-Cockburn's descendants are writer Alexander Cockburn (1941-2012) and actress Olivia Wilde.